Aviah/one-click-django-polls-tutorial/tutorial_part4.md

-If you use the local apache and Nginx often, you don't have to restart.
+*Note:If you use the local apache and Nginx often, you don't have to restart.
 To reload the new django code to mod_wsgi just touch the `site_repo/wsgi.py` file.
 If Nginx configs didn't change there is no need to reload or restart it.
-The alias to reload the django code is: `$ site-reload`
+The alias to reload the django code is: `$ site-reload`*

 Browse to the local site at **127.0.0.1**.
 This address  does **not** use :8000, which is used by the django development server.